 Additionally, activity restrictions following surgery will minimize trauma to the tissues and the pocket, thereby reducing the amount of inflammation postoperatively.
 Although capsular contracture has not been totally eradicated, its occurrence can be minimized by following these principles.
 The incidence of capsular contracture has drastically decreased over the last few years secondary to the improvement of techniques.

-Breast Implants Inserted Using the Keller Funnel
+Breast Augmentation with the Keller Funnel

 The Aesthetic Surgery Journal published the results of a study that shows the rate of capsular contracture following breast augmentation and breast reconstruction surgery can be reduced by over 50% with the use of the Keller Funnel during surgery.
 Capsular contracture can occur at any time following breast surgery with implants, but the majority of cases occur within the first several months following the procedure.

 Although it is not known exactly what causes capsular contracture, it is thought that an inflammatory reaction to contamination of the breast implant shell may be a contributing factor.

 Dr. Glatt uses the Keller Funnel 2 for all his breast implant cases to minimize the risk of bacterial contamination during breast implant insertion.
 In fact, Dr. Glatt was instrumental in introducing the Keller Funnel to Morristown Medical Center, where it is now a standard part of breast augmentation and breast reconstruction cases.
 He is proud to have received the Keller Funnel 2 Certification Seal, given to surgeons who have completed educational criteria and have significant experience with use of the device.